 1. The permittee shall only burn diesel fuel in FG-TESTCELLS.

-In Compliance: Records show that Isuzu only burns diesel fuel at their testing facilities.
+In Compliance - Records show that Isuzu only burns diesel fuel at their testing facilities.
 According to the records provided the facility is currently combusting ultra-low sulfur diesel.
-The most recent fuel delivery was on 12/23/2019 and the sulfur Certificate of Analysis shows a sulfur concentration of 7.1 ppm.
+The most recent fuel delivery was in February 2024 centane content was 46.4 and sulfur content was 12.5 ppm